Blog

 Strategies for PRRS Control

-Porcine Reproductive and Respiratory Syndrome (PRRS) is one of the most challenging diseases for the global swine industry.
-Since its emergence in the late 1980s, the genetic variability of the virus has led to multiple epidemics caused by emerging and re-emerging strains, complicating its control and eradication.
-Its ability to mutate and recombine not only facilitates its persistence in production systems but also enables it to evade acquired immunity, whether through vaccination or previous infection.
-Given this scenario, farmers must be prepared to face the constant evolution of PRRS with strategies that combine advanced biosecurity, efficient health management, epidemiological monitoring, research into new vaccines, and the development of innovative production management models.
+Porcine Reproductive and Respiratory Syndrome (PRRS) is one of the most challenging diseases for the swine industry worldwide.
+Since its emergence in the late 1980s, the genetic variability of the virus has led to the appearance of various emerging and re-emerging strains, making its control and eradication more difficult.
+Its ability to mutate and recombine not only facilitates its persistence on farms but also allows it to evade acquired immunity, whether through vaccination or previous infection.
+Given this scenario, farmers must be prepared to face the constant evolution of PRRS with strategies that combine advanced biosecurity, efficient health management, epidemiological monitoring, research on new vaccines, and the development of innovative production management models.

 Strategies for PRRS control